 The fair trade movement came about to put an end to this unethical treatment of workers and our global environment.
 It also aims to ensure that goods sold stamped with a fair trade certification have been produced through sustainable methods, without the use of genetically modified crops, and that farmers receive a fair price for their crops.

 To us, it makes sense that anybody interested in supporting the communities and natural environments in these countries should support the fair trade ethos.
 However, this doesn’t mean that everything stamped with a fair trade label is really benefiting local communities.

 Just like we saw from the recent controversy about Free Range eggs ― you can’t always trust a label to be confident that you’re buying an ethical product.

-For example, we buy our single origin cacao powder from Peru.
+For example, we buy our coconut sugar from Indonesia.
 It is Organic and Fair Trade Certified.
 However, we choose not to highlight this on our packaging because we believe these labels can be confusing and misleading for consumers and businesses alike.
 Here’s some of the reasons why we wanted to take a stand.

 There is standard definition of ‘fair trade’, and no universal body to govern the organisations who claim the label.
 Each organisation has its own regulatory criteria, but it’s not always transparent to consumers.

 Around 90-95% of cacao is produced by small farmers, who work on farms less than three hectares in size.
 These farmers often cannot afford to apply for the relatively expensive fair trade certification, despite the fact that they work to the same standards.
 As a result, the cycle of poverty continues.
 Supporting the process of traceability is one way we help them.